Living a Holy Life: A Lenten Challenge

 In today’s high-tech and worldy-minded environment, there is a tendency for us to be skeptical on whether or not one can achieve perfection in all things, particularly in the midst of an imperfect and chaotic world.
 We often reason out the weaknesses of the world we live in and the limitations of our respective beings as the rationale for our failure to achieve perfection or holiness.
-However it may seem unfeasible, we chanced upon people who are considered “la crème de la creme”, “cream of the crop”, or the “best of the best” in their respective fields who have intense desire and using the best of their abilities to achieve the best at everything.
+However it may seem unfeasible, we chanced upon people who are considered “cream of the crop” or the “best of the best” in their respective fields who have intense desire to utilize the best of their abilities to achieve the best at everything.

 The seasons of Lent remind us about the passion and death of Jesus Christ for mankind.
 It is during these times that we are enjoined to offer more sacrifices, penance, prayers and good works, which basically lead us to a holy and dignified life.
 The earlier Lenten promise of my CCD student provides the perspective that from a child’s point of view, emulating the works of Jesus may be easy after all!
 Come to think of it!
 If we faithfully try turning away from sins, if we are more selfless and aware of the needs of others particularly those in dire need, perhaps it would be a joyful and stress-free environment, both spiritually and emotionally.